Amazon: marketplace guide

 - Use fulfillment service - if you want to import fulfillment stock directly from the channel, enable this option.

-- Disable price updates - only enable this option if you do not want ChannelEngine to manage your pricing on Amazon.
+- Disable price updates - if you do not want ChannelEngine to send any price updates (i.e.: regular price, discounted price) to Amazon.
+Only enable this option if you do not want ChannelEngine to overwrite your pricing on Amazon.

 -

-- Use grandparent products - only enable this option if you have grandparent products that differ in color, and want to use them as the group parent for your product variations.
+- Use grandparent products - only enable this setting if you have grandparent products and want to use them as the group parent for your product variations.
 On Amazon, the grandparent is the 'parent' of the child products.
 Values under the regular parent products are ignored.
 If you currently have products on the channel, they will be deleted and new products will be created following the new hierarchy.
+Keep this setting disabled if your products are organized in a parent-child structure.

 -